IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

 Use this package to:

   - Create streaming apps that run in the Streaming Analytics service.
-  - Access data streams from views defined in any app that is running in the Streaming Analytics service.
+  - Access data streams from views defined in any application that is running in the Streaming Analytics service.

 <a id="step2"></a>
 ### Starting a Streaming Analytics service

 If you have a Streaming Analytics service in [IBM Bluemix](https://console.ng.bluemix.net/), make sure that it's up and running.
-To check the status of your service, go to the **Manage** tab of your service dashboard.
-The status should read: *The Streaming Analytics service is started*.

 To create a new Streaming Analytics service: